-It may sound like the description of a tropical island, but it’s what we found during our visit to Indiana Dunes.
-And the 15-mile stretch of sand is just the beginning!
-This dynamic landscape, formed by retreating glaciers, includes the lake and beach, but also dunes, ponds, marshes, creeks, prairie, and forests.
-The variety of habitats makes this one of the most botanically diverse of all the national parks.
+Located at the southern tip of Lake Michigan, Indiana Dunes has a lot to offer.
+The highlight, of course, is the 15-mile stretch of beach along the lakeshore.
+But that’s only the beginning!
+Formed by retreating glaciers, the dynamic landscape also features dunes, ponds, marshes, creeks, prairie, and forests.
+In fact, the variety of habitats makes this one of the most botanically diverse of all the national parks.

 The compromises required to preserve the dunes are still evident today.
 You can see it on the map below with a patchwork of national lakeshore (dark green), state and municipal parks (light green), and privately owned land (tan) between Gary and Michigan City.
 It’s also evident as you scan the skyline, with power plants standing at both ends of the beach.

 The beach at Lake View is just a few short steps from the parking area, and the facilities here include a picnic area, shelter, and restrooms.
 Being so convenient makes it popular, and the lot fills up early during the summer – even on weekdays.

 Parking at the Kemil Beach lot gives you access to the 3/4-mile Dunes Ridge Trail, as well as the beach.
 Start out with a hike through the forest that covers this tall dune, and enjoy views of the extensive wetlands beyond.
-Then walk the quarter-mile sidewalk down to the wide beach.
+Then walk the quarter-mile sidewalk to the wide beach.

-With more than 2,000 acres and 16.5 miles of trails, you and your dog will have plenty to explore at Indiana Dunes State Park!
+With more than 2,000 acres and 16.5 miles of trails, you and your pet will have plenty to explore at Indiana Dunes State Park!
 From the very popular 3-Dune Challenge, to the spectacular birding opportunities on Trails 2 and 10, there’s something for everyone.
 If you book a spot in the campground, like we did, you’re close to the action and can try them all.

 While the trails are great, the big draw here is the beach – and for good reason!
 Huge, beautiful dunes overlook a wide expanse of sand, and there’s plenty of wave action to make playing in the water fun.
 There are showers, changing rooms, restrooms, and even some food trucks serving concessions.